john-griffin/jenkins-client/README.md

 # Jenkins::Client

-TODO: Write a gem description
+This is a small gem used for listing, finding and creating Jenkins jobs on a Jenkins CI server.

 ## Installation